iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   graph_ or DAG).

-  These typically come with a matching [`dvc.lock` file](#dvclock-file) to record the pipeline state.
+  These typically come with a matching [`dvc.lock` file](#dvclock-file) to record the pipeline state and track its <abbr>data artifacts</abbr>.

 Both `.dvc` files and `dvc.yaml` use human-friendly YAML schemas, described below.
 We encourage you to get familiar with them so you may create, generate, and edit them on your own.

-All these should be versioned with Git (for Git-enabled
+All these should be versioned with Git (in Git-enabled
 <abbr>repositories</abbr>).

 ## .dvc files